Events

 Craft Talk / Workshop Series

-When: Fourth Wednesday of select months
+Schedule: Fourth Wednesday of select months

 Time: 6:30–8:30 PM ET (some sessions may conclude earlier)

-March Craft Talk: “Taking Your Time About Striking”: writing the pantoum with Libby Falk Jones
+“Taking Your Time About Striking”: Writing the Pantoum with Libby Falk Jones

-The pantoum is a versatile, generative form, sparking discovery in poet and reader, through material either original or “found.”
+Session Overview: The pantoum is a versatile, generative form, sparking discovery in poet and reader, through material either original or “found.”
 In this craft workshop, we’ll review the pantoum’s structure of repeated and new lines, look at some examples, discuss adaptations, and even try our hand at writing one.
 We’ll hope to experience the pantoum’s growing power, how it’s “like a hawk with a chicken, it takes its time about striking,” in the words of the Malayan proverb invoked by poet Wendy Bishop (Thirteen Ways of Looking for a Poem, 140).

 Libby Falk Jones is a life-long writer of poems, stories, and essays.
 She’s authored or co-authored five books of poems, and her poetry and creative nonfiction have appeared in more than 30 journals and anthologies.
 Her most recent collection, Enchanting the Ordinary (Broadstone, 2025), includes poems paired with her photographs.
 Jones taught writing and literature at Berea College for 29 years and currently leads writing workshops locally and nationally.
 A past president of Kentucky Poetry Society, she’s a member of Bluegrass Writers Studio (Eastern Kentucky University) and Northfield Open Writers.
 Learn more at https://www.libbyfalkjones.com/.